CodiTramuntana/decidim/docs/advanced/how_to_fix_metrics.md

 **Metrics generation crashing**

 We have identified only one culprit here: "orphans" records, meaning records whose related component or participatory space cannot be found in the database.
-This is because in a previous decidim release ParticpatorySpaces could be deleted but they were not deleted properly.
+This is because in a previous decidim release `PartipatorySpaces` could be deleted but they were not deleted properly.
 So any application that has deleted a participatory space in the past, will probably have unrelated records that will make some metrics calculation crash.

 **Peaks in generated metrics**